Stability of the Greedy Algorithm on the Circle: Proof of stability

 We define

-By the same arguments as for the greedy server on $\RR/\ZZ$, $H_t$ is non-decreasing in $t$, it is empty until the fist departure time, after which it consists of a closed interval containing both $\bar{\S}_t$ and $\bar{\C}_t$.
+By the same arguments as for the greedy server on $\RR/\ZZ$, $H_t$ is nondecreasing in $t$; it is empty until the first departure time, after which it consists of a closed interval containing both $\bar{\S}_t$ and $\bar{\C}_t$.

 Define the stopping time